cezaraugusto/chrome-location2/README.md

 # chrome-location2 [![workflow][action-image]][action-url] [![npm][npm-image]][npm-url]

 > Approximates the current location of the Chrome browser across platforms.
-Will fallback to Chromium if location not found.
+Will fallback to Chromium if location is not found.

 # Usage